nkratzke/JEdUnit/readme.md

 ## Learn how to use it

 To make use of this framework, the following workflow is recommended to set up a basic configuration for a new programming assignment.
-First of all, initialize a directory on your local machine.
+First of all, initialize a directory on your local machine and run:

 ```
 curl -s https://raw.githubusercontent.com/nkratzke/VPL-java-template/working/init.sh | sh